-Lake Monona is the second lake in the Yahara chain.
+Lake Monona is the second lake in the Yahara chain of lakes.
 The land surrounding the lake is mostly urban and is fed by the Yahara River, Wingra Creek, and Starkweather Creek.

 Lake Monona by the numbers

-Lake Mendota and Lake Monona together form Madison’s iconic isthmus, one of only two State capital cities in the nation to be located on an isthmus.
-It is the only other lake in the chain classified as “deep” by the Wisconsin Department of Natural Resources criteria.
+The land between Lake Mendota and Lake Monona forms Madison’s iconic isthmus.
+Madison is one of only two major U.S. cities to be located on an isthmus.
+(The other city is Seattle, Washington.)
+Lakes Monona and Mendota are the only lakes in the Yahara chain classified as “deep” by the Wisconsin Department of Natural Resources criteria.

 - Watershed area: 61,643 acres